pepstock-org/Charba/readme.md

  * change the constructor signature of `ControllerType` class adding a mandatory argument of `ControllerProvider` instance which can provide the instance of controller to register.
    * add an optional argument (boolean) in order to decide if the base default options of the chart which is being extended must be cloned or not.
    * reduce the visibility of `register` method of `Controller` class
+ * remove `AbstractPluginCachedOptions` and `AbstractPluginCachedOptionsFactory` classes.
+Use instead callbacks cache.

 ### Features